PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *SCENE: Animation showing traditional hierarchical organization charts morphing into network diagrams.*

-**NARRATOR (V.O.):** The answer lies not in avoiding organization, but in changing how we organize.
-Instead of centralized hierarchies that concentrate power, we need distributed networks that preserve accountability.
+**NARRATOR (V.O.):** The answer lies not in avoiding organisation, but in changing how we organise.
+Instead of centralised hierarchies that concentrate power, we need distributed networks that preserve accountability.

 *Cut to: Modern examples - open source software development, showing programmers around the world collaborating on complex projects.*